 One of the issues that homeowners wrestle with is getting rid of sugar ants.
 A few dozen ants might not be a cause for concern.
-But they can be a nuisance when their number swell into several hundred or thousands.
+But they can be a nuisance when their number swells into several hundred or thousands.
 The banded sugar ant and the odorous house ants are common culprits.
 While sugar ants bite is uncommon, the sight of sugar ant species at home can be annoying.

 Deciding how to eliminate foraging ants in your kitchen or get rid of sugar ants in your entire home depends on the degree of ant infestation.
 Getting rid of sugar ants around the house may require a different strategy than, say, common ant species.
 If you want to kill sugar ants, do the following:

 Sugar ants naturally follow trails of crumbs on the floor, spills on the kitchen countertops, and dirty dishes in the sink.
 All these are potential sources of appetizing odors that attract pavement ants in search of nourishment—cleaning up your kitchen utensils after each meal does wonders to prevent sugar ants and a possible ant infestation.

 Once you finish eating, clean the dishes.
 Don’t leave them overnight in the sink as ants can smell food.
 Some types of ants are nocturnal and will invade your kitchen while you’re asleep.
 You might wake up to find these insects have overrun your kitchen.
 So, wash every item after cooking and clean the stove, including food preparation areas, to prevent an ant problem.

 Your trash is a source of odors that can lead to a serious sugar ant problem.
 Make sure you take the trash out daily and wash the plastic trash whenever food particles or any sugar drink spills on it.
 Remember to store all opened foods in sealed containers so that banded sugar ants won’t find them.